-Efficient double-double matrix multiplication using the AVX512 vector instruction set [Available]
+Efficient double-double matrix multiplication using the AVX512 vector instruction set [Taken]

 Current processors typically support at least two variations of floating point arithmetic.
 Single precision (or binary32) numbers consist of 32 bits, including a sign bit, 8 exponent bits, and 23 bits to represent the most significant digits of the number.
 Double precision (or binary64) numbers provide 11 exponent bits, and 52 bits for the significant digits.
 However, there are applications where double precision does not provide enough significant digits to give an accurate result.
 In these cases, a higher precision floating point type may be necessary.